-Back-up copies of the system audit logs are made regularly according to defined schedules.
+Audit logs are transferred online to at least two logging servers.
+Back-up copies of the system audit logs are made regularly according to defined schedules using offline storage media.
 Copies of the audit log and summaries of the inspection of audit logs are stored in physically secure locations in two physically separate places.